amchercashin/ETH_ColdBrainWallet/README.md

 # ETH_ColdBrainWallet
-Ethereum brain wallet that can be inferred from several input parameters with transactions signing, fully offline.
+Ethereum brain wallet that can be inferred on demand from several input parameters with transaction signing, fully offline.

 Basically, an offline MyEtherWallet clone with brain wallet generation algorithm.